espocrm/documentation/user-guide/quotes.md

 You can add Quotes panel to Account's detail view to be able to see related quotes.
 Administration > Layout Manager > Accounts > Relationships.

+## Converting from Opportunity

+Method 1.
+Create a new quote, on the form select Opportunity field.
+Data will be copied from the opportunity to the created quote.
+Method 2.
+Create a new quote from Quotes relationshio panel on the detail view of the opportunity.

+## Total Values Layout

 Layout of bottom fields (total values) can be modified at Administration > Layout Manager > Quotes > Bottom Total.

 ## Quote Items